phgthanhng/eCommerceProject/README.md

 *Total of Features : 37 features*

-==Some of these feaetures might be deleted once we start working on the project; however, the final total of features will be at least 30 features.==
+<mark>Some of these feaetures might be deleted once we start working on the project; however, the final total of features will be at least 30 features.</makr>